pbergman/sentry-bundle/README.md

             excluded_http_codes: [404, 405]
         grouped:
             type: whatfailuregroup
-            members: [ streamed, sentry ]
+            members: [ streamed, sentry_deduplicated ]
         streamed:
             type: stream
             path: "%kernel.logs_dir%/%kernel.environment%.log"
             level: debug
+        sentry_deduplicated:
+            type:    deduplication
+            handler: sentry
         sentry:
             type: sentry
             level: !php/const Monolog\Logger::INFO
             hub_id: Sentry\State\HubInterface
 ```

-and when an error message is dispatched to sentry with breadcrumbs from all messages that equal or higher than INFO.
+And when the fingercrossed handler get an error message, all messages in the buffer of INFO or higher will be grouped and send to sentry.

+This bundle has also created a bridge between the native hooks ([before_breadcrumb an before_send](https://docs.sentry.io/platforms/php/configuration/options/#hooks)) and symfony dispatcher.
+So now you can just create listener that listens to `PBergman\Bundle\SentryBundle\Events::EVENT_BEFORE_SEND` or `PBergman\Bundle\SentryBundle\Events::EVENT_BEFORE_BREADCRUMB`